abhishekagrahari123/iterviewTracker/README.md

 ## INSTALLATION

-* Download this github repo.
+* Clone this github repo.
-* In the folder where you dowloaded run the following command to download the used dependencies.
+* In the folder where you have dowloaded run the following command to download the used dependencies.

 ```sh
 npm install